TOP 5+ Best Mountain Bike GPS (2019)

 A good device will stay fixed on the bike no matter how rough the terrain is.
 The more options you have when it comes to mounting, the more control you have over where and when to attach it on.

-Those who are planning to bike for a long distance, the battery life is crucial in picking a bike GPS.
+Those who are planning to bike for a long distance, battery life is crucial in picking a bike GPS.

-A long battery life is convenient, especially when it does not allow you to take it off and switch to another device.
+Long battery life is convenient, especially when it does not allow you to take it off and switch to another device.

 The average battery can last from 13 to 15 hours.
 The most durable one can operate in the course of 24 hours.